moazzammoriani/testocr/README.md

 - PaddleOCR

 ## Usage
-Here is an example demonstrate how to test the CER `PyTesseract` on the *line* images from IAM dataset. `nforms` selects the number of *forms* from the IAM dataset.
-(In order to understand what and *lines* and *forms* mean, it would be advisable to look up the structure of the IAM dataset.)
+Here is an example demonstrate how to test the CER for `PyTesseract` on *line* images from the IAM dataset. `nforms` selects the number of *forms* from the IAM dataset.
+(In order to understand what *lines* and *forms* mean, it would be advisable to look up the structure of the IAM dataset.)

 ### Install dependencies